dynamsoft-docs/web-twain-docs/getstarted/editing.md

 - [`RotateLeft()`]({{site.info}}api/WebTwain_Edit.html#rotateleft){:target="_blank" rel="noreferrer noopener"}
 - [`CurrentImageIndexInBuffer`]({{site.info}}api/WebTwain_Buffer.html#currentimageindexinbuffer){:target="_blank" rel="noreferrer noopener"}

+### Test out the rotation

+Using your new buttons, scan an image and use your new buttons to rotate the image.

 ## Converting image to grayscale

 ### Create a new button to convert the image to grayscale